rushabh-v/Show-Your-Contributions/README.md

 ## Usage Guide
 1. Generate a `Personal access token` from `Account settings -> Developer settings -> Personal access tokens`.
-2. Add a secret named `GITHUB_TOKEN` having your that `personal access token` from `repo settings -> secrets -> new secret` to the repo you want to add this workflow to.
+2. Add a secret named `GIT_TOKEN` having your that `personal access token` from `repo settings -> secrets -> new secret` to the repo you want to add this workflow to.
 3. Go to `Actions -> New workflow -> set up a workflow yourself`, paste the following code there, and wait for `00:00 UTC`.
 There will be a `contributions.html` file in that repo which will automatically get updated when you have made any new contributions.

 ```yml